tejashah88/node-meraki-dashboard/DOCUMENTATION.md

 // Return the client associated with the given identifier.
 This endpoint will lookup by client ID or either the MAC or IP depending on whether the network uses Track-by-IP.
 Object dashboard.clients.get(String network_id, String client_id_or_mac_or_ip)

+// Provisions a client with a name and policy.
+Clients can be provisioned before they associate to the network.
+Object dashboard.clients.provision(String network_id, Object params)

 // Return the client's daily usage history.
 Usage data is in kilobytes.
 Array dashboard.clients.usageHistory(String network_id, String client_id_or_mac_or_ip)